unrealwork/atsd-use-cases/research/uk-aviation/README.md

 ### Example 2

-Now that we are familiar with the CAA entity and different available metrics, as an alternative to building a configuration from the default portal, create a configuration from the generic widget settings in **ChartLab**.
-Let's walk through building a calendar Widget to show the total international passengers traveling from UK airports within the last year.
+Moving beyond the CAA entity and different available metrics to building a configuration from the default portal, create a configuration from the generic widget settings in **ChartLab**.
+Open the default portal in **ChartLab**:

-The default ChartLab portal can be found here:

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab)

-1. Press the ChartLab link above.
-2. Change the source to **ATSD** and select **calendar** from the Widget dropdown.
+1. Change the source to **ATSD** and select **calendar** from the Widget drop-down list.
-3. Delete the section of the configuration as shown in the image below.
+1. Delete the section of the configuration as shown in the image below.

     ![Figure 14](./images/Figure14.png)

-4. Change the entity name to **uk-caa** and the metric name to **uk-caa.eu-and-other-intl-passenger-traffic.total_pax_eu_last_period**, which was taken from the metric list in ATSD.
+1. Change the entity name to **uk-caa** and the metric name to `uk-caa.eu-and-other-intl-passenger-traffic.total_pax_eu_last_period`, which is taken from the metric list in ATSD.
-5. Since we want to display international passenger figures for all available UK airports, create a **[tags]** heading.
+1. To display international passenger figures for all available UK airports, create a **[tags]** heading.
 Under this heading, enter `airport_name = *`.
-6. In the `[configuration]` heading, enter `timezone = UTC`.
+1. In the `[configuration]` heading, enter `timezone = UTC`.
-7. Under the `[widget]` heading, delete the line `timespan = 3 hour`.
+1. Under the `[widget]` heading, delete the line `timespan = 3 hour`.
-8. To specific our new timespan, enter in `starttime = 2015-01-01T00:00:00z` and on the next line `endtime = current_month`.
+1. To specific the new timespan, enter in `starttime = 2015-01-01T00:00:00z` and on the next line `endtime = current_month`.
-9. Modify the `summarize-period` line from 10 minutes to 1 month.
+1. Modify the `summarize-period` line from 10 minutes to 1 month.
-10. To display airport names in our figure, enter `label-format = tags.airport_name`.
+1. To display airport names in the figure, enter `label-format = tags.airport_name`.

-    Your configuration should now look like the image below.

     ![Figure 15](./images/Figure15.png)

-11. Press **Run**.
+1. Press **Run**.

-    Your figure should look like the image below.

     ![Figure 16](./images/Figure16.png)

-12. To create a figure title, enter a title setting like the one shown here: `title = UK International Terminal Passenger Traffic: Total Passenger`
+1. To create a figure title, enter a title setting like the one shown here: `title = UK International Terminal Passenger Traffic: Total Passenger`
-13. Modify size and offset settings by applying those settings.
+1. Modify size and offset settings by applying those settings.
 Under `[configuration]` change `offset-right` from 50 to 0 and height-units from 2 to 1.
-14. Press **Run**.
+1. Click **Run**.

-    Your figure should look like the image below.

     ![Figure 17](./images/Figure17.png)

-    From our figure we can see a month-by-month breakdown of international passenger traffic from all UK airports.
-The calendar widget is useful for quickly gaining an understanding of the general trends of a particular dataset, as we as observing any outliers in the set.
-Generally speaking in our instance, we can see that in 2015 the most popular travel season was from May to October, as indicated by the clumping of lots of dark blue square shading.
-Additionally, we can see that very travel was taken from November to April.
+    A month-by-month breakdown of international passenger traffic from all UK airports.
+The calendar widget is useful for quickly gaining an understanding of the general trends of a particular dataset or observing outliers.
+In 2015 the most popular travel season is May to October, indicated by the clumping of lots of dark blue square shading.
+Additionally, most travel is taken from November to April.

-We can quickly observe outliers in Shoreham and Oxford (Kidlington) for the months of January and February, respectively, as shown in the figure below.
+Observe outliers in Shoreham and Oxford (Kidlington) for the months of January and February, respectively, as shown in the figure below.

 ![Figure 23](./images/Figure23.png)

-Additionally, we can see observe outliers for Scatsta and Wick John O Groats for the high travel months of May to October, as can be seen in the figure below.
+Additionally, observe outliers for Scatsta and Wick John O Groats for the high travel months of May to October, as can be seen in the figure below.

 ![Figure 24](./images/Figure24.png)